Leslie A. McDonell

 - Successfully appealed USPTO decisions on key patent applications for Syntonix Pharmaceuticals and University of Edinburgh.

 - Mayo v.
 Prometheus (S. Ct.).
 Coauthored amicus brief to U.S. Supreme Court on behalf of the American Intellectual Property Law Association.

 - Represented Biogen, Genetics Institute, Wyeth, and Creative BioMolecules in interferences involving molecular biology inventions.

-- Served as judicial extern to the Honorable Judith N. Keep of the Southern District of California, 1988.
+- Served as judicial extern to the Honorable Judith N. Keep of the S.D.
+California, 1988.

 - Recognized as a leader in patent counseling in the field of life sciences in the U.S. by Practical Law Company's Which Lawyer, 2010.

 - Recognized as a Massachusetts "Super Lawyer" in Intellectual Property, Super Lawyers published by Thomson Reuters, 2007, 2014-2016; and a "Rising Star," 2005.